-Evidence of an arrest alone is not a sufficient basis to deny an applicant; however, the evidence supporting the arrest, including without limitation police reports or witness statements, may form a sufficient basis to deny an applicant.
+Evidence of an arrest alone is not a sufficient basis to deny an applicant.
+The PHA may pursue fact-finding efforts as needed to obtain credible evidence; however, the evidence supporting the arrest, including without limitation police reports or witness statements, may form a sufficient basis to deny an applicant.